 • Vivitrol: Vivitrol is a non-addictive, once-monthly injection that helps prevent relapse by blocking the effects of opioids and alcohol in the brain.
 It reduces cravings and makes it impossible to feel high if someone uses those substances while on the medication.

 Detox is just the beginning of addiction treatment.
-After you complete a detox program, we will help determine which MAT program may be right for you, including whether you enroll in residential care or a level of outpatient treatment, such as a Partial Hospitalization Program (PHP) or an Intensive Outpatient Program (IOP).
+After you complete a detox program, we will help determine which MAT program may be right for you, including whether you enroll in residential care or a level of outpatient treatment, such as a partial hospitalization program (PHP) or an intensive outpatient program (IOP).
 During this stage, we will also help plan for aftercare services, such as sober living.

 Benefits of Medication-Assisted Treatment

-Medication-Assisted Treatment offers a powerful and proven path toward sustainable recovery.
+Medication-assisted treatment offers a powerful and proven path toward sustainable recovery.
 The benefits extend beyond simply managing withdrawal symptoms to support a holistic healing process.

 • Increased retention in treatment programs: MAT significantly increases retention in treatment programs.
 By alleviating the physical distress of cravings and withdrawal, individuals can focus their energy on therapy and personal growth.